5monkeys/cobertura-action/README.md

 Show line numbers of statements, per module, that weren't executed.

+### `show_missing_fraction`

+Show line numbers of statements, per module, that was not executed as a fraction of the total number of statements

 ### `show_missing_max_length`

 Crop missing line numbers strings that exceeds this length, provided as an integer.